minzhezhu/minzhezhu.github.io/_pages/about.md

 Hi!
 I am a Ph.
 D. student in [School of Mathematical Sciences, Fudan University](https://math.fudan.edu.cn/).
 My advisor is [Prof. Meng Chen](https://faculty.fudan.edu.cn/chenmeng/zh_CN/index.htm).

 My research interest lies in Biratioanl Algebraic Geometry, especially Higher Dimensional Boundedness Theory.
 Recently, I work on Boundedness of klt stable minimal models.
-I also work on explicit birational geometry, for example, to calculate effective birationality and lower bound of volumes of special kinds of surfaces and threefolds.
+I also work on explicit birational geometry, for example, calculating explicit effective birationality and lower bound of volumes of epsilon-lc polarized surfaces and threefolds.
 If you also have interest in these topics, please kindly contact me by e-mail.